alichowdhury01/tictactoe/README.md

 Tic-tac-toe

 # Description
-This is a code for the tic-tac-toe game coded in Python object oriented programming
+This is a tic-tac-toe game coded in Python object oriented programming

 # Execution
 The must executed in terminal IDE